mshalimay/Multithreaded-Image-Editor/Readme.md

 	- A new `CircularArray` with double the capacity is created and all tasks of the previous array are transfered to it.

 `DEQueue`
-- Is a double ended queue implement using the  `CircularArray` offering a thread-safe way for multiple workers to get tasks from the array and/or steal tasks from others
+- Is a double ended queue implement using the  `CircularArray` offering a thread-safe and non-blocking way for multiple workers to get tasks from the array and/or steal tasks from others
 - In the work stealing, each `DEQueue` of tasks has a worker as it's owner.
 - The thread owner of a `DEQueue` only access it through the methods `pushBottom` (to add tasks) and `popBottom` (to retrieve).
 - Thieves can access other thread's `DEQueue`s  through  `popTop` method.